D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You administer an Azure Web App called `wapp1`.
 The app hosts a public website for your company.
 The Marketuing department publishes over 35 GB of images, audio and video files.
-You notice that follwing this publish event the backup of teh app has stopped working.
+You notice that follwing this publish event the backup of the app has stopped working.

-You must resolve the issue and minimize teh effort.
+You must resolve the issue and minimize the effort.

 Which two actions should you perform?